We Sell the Best

 of nuts must take place on the farmer's property.

-I use a company that pasteurizes almonds
+We use a company that pasteurizes almonds

 using a safe organic process, H2O steam.
 They use a process